Image of jasmine flower

 Ways to Use Jasmine

 One of the easiest ways to work with Jasmine topically is by diluting the essential oil into a carrier oil like jojoba or coconut oil.
 This oil can be used topically as a self-care body oil for stress and anxiety relief, face oil, bedtime ritual oil for sleep support, abdominal massage for relief from menstrual cramps, massage oil for aches and pains, aphrodisiac oil, or an oil in self-embodiment practice.

-You can also add some of this Jasmine oil to an herbal bath or foot soak for a relaxing, self-care practice.
+Want to create your own Jasmine oil?
 Follow the simple DIY recipe below to make your own Jasmine oil at home!

 If exploring the world of aromatic plants and their many diverse applications in the practice of aromatic medicine interests you, and you’d love to have access to many other plant monographs and hour+ long plant talk videos (including a deeper dive into the many virtues of Jasmine), the Aromatic Medicine Garden Membership might be the perfect fit for you.